Zero-Shot Cross-City Generalization in End-to-End Autonomous Driving: Self-Supervised versus Supervised Representations: METHODS

-\textbf{NAVSIM.} NAVSIM includes Boston, Pittsburgh, Las Vegas (right-hand driving), and Singapore (left-hand driving).
-We train per city: for each training city, the model is evaluated on all other cities, yielding a complete cross-city transfer matrix.
+\paragraph{\textbf{NAVSIM}} For closed-loop evaluation, we use the NAVSIM dataset and benchmark, which provide driving logs and pseudo-simulation-based evaluation across Boston, Pittsburgh, Las Vegas (right-hand driving), and Singapore (left-hand driving).
+We train on one city at a time using the corresponding NavTrain split and evaluate on the remaining cities using NavTest.

-This protocol isolates structural domain shifts in traffic conventions, road topology, infrastructure, and visual appearance, enabling performance degradation when moving from in-domain to cross-city evaluation to quantify the generalization gap.
+This protocol isolates geographic domain shifts in traffic conventions, road topology, infrastructure, and visual appearance, allowing us to quantify the generalization gap between in-domain and cross-city evaluation.